lexedata/lexedata/docs/installation.rst

 # Updating lexedata and Catalogs

-You can update lexedata when their is a new release by typing ``???``.
-Lexedata is dependent on various other packages, and is using catalogs, such as Glottolog, CLTS, and Concepticon.
+You can update lexedata when there is a new release by typing ``pip install --upgrade lexedata``.
+This will also update all the packages that lexedata is dependent on.
+However, lexedata is also using catalogs, such as Glottolog, CLTS, and Concepticon.
 It is good to update those once in a while to get the most up-to-date information.
 You can update all three catalogs by typing ``cldfbench catupdate``.